 Go Digital ASEAN

-digital skills to unlock new economic opportunities
+digital skills to address the economic impact of Covid-19

 This project will reach up to 200,000 underserved people and rural micro-enterprises across the region, including 60% women and 40% youth (age range between 15 and 35 years).
 By leveraging The Asia Foundation’s on-ground networks, the initiative will directly benefit those that have the most to gain from digital literacy and ensure a foothold in the digital economy.

 “We are pleased to activate this first-of-its-kind collaboration—pooling expertise and approaches from government, business, and NGO sectors—to help bridge the digital gap.
 The Asia Foundation’s local country offices will lead a community network of trainers and volunteers to help integrate MSME owners and underemployed youth workers into the digital economy.”

 Working with governments, local partners, and volunteers across the 10 ASEAN Member States (AMS) which make up ACCMSME, Go Digital ASEAN delivers digital training and tools to beneficiaries in villages and secondary cities.
 The trainings will be customized to local needs, conditions, and contexts.

 Online safety component

 Covid-19 is hitting Southeast Asia hard.
 Women, young people, low-wage workers, and the underemployed have been devastated.
 Mom-and-pop small businesses, particularly traditional handicrafts and small-scale trading and tourism, were under financial pressures long before Covid-19.